The Rising Demand for a Caste Census in India

 The data highlights that OBCs report the highest incidence of financial hardship (27%), followed closely by Scheduled Castes (24%) and Scheduled Tribes (11%).
 These figures underscore economic vulnerabilities within these communities.

-Why Supporters Say It’s Needed
+Why Supporters Say It’s Needed?

 Proponents of a caste census believe that accurate and updated data can drive more effective policymaking.
 Here are a few key reasons behind their demands: